zergu/DataGenerator/README.md

 	Optional: **min_sentences** (default: 1)
 	Optional: **max_sentences** (default: 20)
 	Generates pseudo-text with random number of sentences from famous *Lorem Ipsum*.

+*	**word**

+	Generates random word (4-14 letters).
+Small letters only, consonants and vowels alternately.

+*	**duplicate**

+	Required: **field**
+	Copies value from already generated field.
+This by itself does not seem very useful, but remember you can combine it with some prefixes and suffixes.

 *	**distributed**